SvenTiigi/FlyoverKit/README.md

 `FlyoverKit` comes with three ways to implement a flyover.
 Simply choose the most suitable type for your implementation.
 Please see the `Advanced` section in order to configure the `FlyoverKit` to your needs.

 ### FlyoverCamera
-If you already have a `MKMapView` in your `Controller` and want to add a flyover to this MapView, use the `FlyoverCamera`.
+If you already have a `MKMapView` in your `Controller` and you want to add a flyover to this MapView, simply use the `FlyoverCamera`.

 ```swift
 // Initialize the FlyoverCamera with a MKMapView